Skip to main content

 Climate And Weather

 Te Urewera experiences a temperate oceanic climate modified by its mountainous terrain, with high rainfall throughout the year supporting the lush rainforest ecosystems that characterize the region.
 Annual precipitation varies from around 1,500mm in lower areas to over 3,000mm on the highest peaks, with rain possible in any season and mist frequently enveloping the forested ridges.
-Summers are mild and pleasant with occasional warm spells, while winters bring cooler temperatures and occasional snowfall on the highest peaks of the Huiarau Range above 1,000 meters.
+Summers are mild and pleasant with occasional warm spells, while winters bring cooler temperatures and occasional snowfall on the highest peaks of the Huiarau Range above 1,000 metres.
 The lake moderates temperatures around Waikaremoana, creating slightly milder conditions compared to surrounding forested areas, though cold southerly weather can bring challenging conditions at any time of year.
 Trampers and visitors should be prepared for rapid weather changes and the possibility of rain throughout any visit to this heavily forested landscape.

 Human History